 Image Source

 If you are looking for something different or if you find your place in peace and less noise, Italy still has plenty to offer for New Year in Italy.
-Most museums are closed during the festival but there are few museums that open throughout the night during this day.
-Lose yourself into the masterpieces of Picasso at midnight in Genova at the Palazzo Ducale or enjoy a classy gala dinner with guided tour in Museum of the Ancient Delta in Comacchio.
-Also, eight of the Genova’s famous Palazzi dei Rolli will be welcoming visitors until the early hours.
+Most museums are closed during the festival, but few museums open throughout the night during this day.
+Lose yourself in the masterpieces of Picasso at midnight in Genova at the Palazzo Ducale or enjoy a classy gala dinner with a guided tour in the Museum of the Ancient Delta in Comacchio.
+Also, eight of Genova’s famous Palazzi dei Rolli will welcome visitors until the early hours.
 Do not forget to check what’s open while you plan your visit.

 Location: Genova or Comacchio, Italy.